Banu Bakr: Muhammad's era

 During the Islamic Prophet Muhammad's era the Banu Bakr tribe was involved in various military conflicts.
 They had tens of militant factions that roamed the Middle East.
 Through intentional polygamy, they grew quickly in numbers.
 They put their youngsters into war.
 They were swift and fit due to their background.
 All together, they established vital trade routes and succeeded at holding their grounds.
 Using their Arabian stallions and Damascusian steel swords, they became important for traveling caravans and provided paid security services for the protection of goods and camel cargo.
 Desert bandits along with lion and hyena attacks were a problem at the time.
 But their competition over road control caused feuds with other pagan, Jewish, and Nazarene Arab tribes.
 Severe horror stories come out of those wars.
 They had lost a high number of men in battles so their young took to the fight.
 At some point, it became common to hear of the Banu Bakr boys and young men attacking first due to their bedouin and firm nature.
 They engaged in retaliatory wars attacks for decades at a time.
 They were usually led by another young man or simply followed the instructions of their tribal men or women.
 The Basus War was triggered by the poem of one of their women.
 Although a wise group of people, prophet Muhammad referred to their actions as Ungodly and heretical.

 Post Muhammad

 Banu Bakr accepted Islam as the law of the land and went on with the rest of Arabs on the Islamic conquest; rather, they were some of the first ones to adventure into attacking neighboring hostile nations.
 They joined the Islamic armies of Caliph Omar and attacked the Roman and Persian Empires relentlessly.
-Since Caliph Omar was humongous and couldn't ride horses due to his size, the Bakry Horsemen and cavalry were the guides and headed the marching armies in the conquest of the Levant.
+The Bakry Horsemen and cavalry were the guides and headed the marching armies in the conquest of the Levant.
 That proved well for them as they coveted most of the war booty after battle victories.

 Eventually, they were admitted into the Ottoman Empire and fought for the Ottoman dynasty and served as the officer class until World War one.
 Some of them went up to mainland Turkey while most stayed back south in the Arab lands.
 Later on, many traveled to Europe and the Americas as well.